Self Guided

 3) Identify a student who exhibits challenging behaviors in your educational setting.
 Define the behavior (see Chapter 4), identify the relevant dimensions of the behavior, design a measurement system, collect 3 days data and summarize that data in a graph.

-4) Write a 1-2 page reflection paper which includes all of the above.
+5) Write a 5-6 page reflection paper which includes all of the above.
+The paper should be double spaced, 10-12 pt. font.

 All 4 assignments must be completed within 1 year.
 Upload completed handout and paper to your Teacherstudy.org Dashboard or email all completed assignments and paperwork to lorie@teacherstudy.org.